Arjdroid/the-droid-blog/content/post/hackathon/index.md

 Progress started off slowly and we had a little bit of a reality check regarding our scope which we now felt was quite ambitious but nevertheless, we chugged along.

-#### Audit 1

-Coming to the first audit (around 16:00 instead of the expected 14:00), we had our 3 laptops showcasing 3 very much separate flutter applications that we had yet to merge.
-Still, we had the underlyings of the app we wanted, with pieces of the puzzle scattered across branches.

 ### The (not so) Great Merge

 Our next task was to simply merge the branches, resolving conflicts and making sure secrets like API keys wouldn't magically surface.